Home / Policy

 Latino Voting and Elections

-The Latino Voting and Elections Task Force covers all issues relating to Latino voting and elections such as redistricting, gerrymandering, Census issues, voter I.D., access to polling places, mail voting, electronic voting, Hispanic voter participation, civic engagement, promotion of Hispanics to run for office.
-Shares issues such as citizenship, voting applications, reducing processing times and fees for naturalizations, and the Voting Rights Act with the Immigration, Human and Civil Rights Task Force.
+The Latino Voting and Elections Task Force covers all issues related to Latino voting and elections such as: redistricting, gerrymandering, the Census, voter I.D. laws, access to polling places, mail and electronic voting, Hispanic voter participation, civic engagement, and the promotion of Hispanics to run for office, among others.
+It also promotes policies to standardize ballots, making Election Day a holiday, and using schools as polling places.

 Recent Resolutions